 Chapter 29.
 The New World

-No, but It draws heavily on certain quantum physics principles.
-Author suggests it may be helpful to have basic familiarity with entanglement, wave-particle duality, the uncertainty principle, non-locality, and determinism.
+No, but It draws heavily on certain quantum physics principles .. the proven and the debatable.
+Author suggests it may be helpful to have basic familiarity with implication of entanglement, wave-particle duality, dark matter and dark energy, the uncertainty principle, non-locality, and determinism.
+There is a great deal stillcannot prove via experiment, so there is much to learn.

 No, It is a work of science fiction drama.
 Real scientific theory and achievements however are integral to the overall story.